rnoeliab/WRF-GHG-Prepy/README.md

 vprm_input_d0<domain>_<date>*
 ```

+Before running the WRF-GHG model, once all the emissions files are prepared, the next step is to determine the source of initial and boundary conditions.
+For this, we consider two CAMS products: the inversion-based dataset and the GACF dataset.

 ## 1. Run the Background Fields

 To prepare the chemical initial and boundary conditions to feed the WRF-GHG model, specifically for CO, CO2 and CH4, some steps must be carried out.